This article is a follow-on to the Only We Can Audit Ourselves published on 6/22/2021.

 - Dominion machines have not been properly certified by ProV&V according to the Colorado Constitution.

-- Colorado law requires election records be preserved for twenty-two months.
+- Colorado law requires election records be preserved for twenty-five months.

 The voter explained to Grantham that because of the law, they’d like a pause in the Dominion modifications until August based on the rationale that no modifications should be conducted before a forensic analyst could properly preserve all hardware and software files, logs data etc. Grantham refused, citing a string of excuses that are so ridiculous and some flat out inaccurate, it exposes Grantham to be either completely ill-informed, woefully incompetent, or as we’ll find out- on the wrong side of election integrity.